 When a complaint is received on an enforceable code enforcement issue, the handling of the complaint shall be as follows:

-- If the complainant provides his or her name and contact information, and does not request confidentiality, all alleged violations, regardless of type, will be investigated with one complaint.
+- If the complainant provides their name and contact information, and does not request confidentiality, all alleged violations, regardless of type, will be investigated with one complaint.

 - If the complaint addresses a situation in which there is a potential life, health and/or safety or environmental damage issue, and the complainant requests confidentiality, the alleged violation will be investigated with one confidential complaint.